 Visit the website of the Identity Theft Bureau of the FTC, where you will find dozens of resources for identity fraud victims.
 Among the tools, you'll find sample letters to write, contact information, and much more.

-To prevent thieves from striking repeatedly, you need to constantly monitor your credit and be vigilant against future identity theft attacks.
+To protect yourself against future identity theft, you need to constantly monitor your credit and be vigilant against future identity theft attacks.
 That means guarding sensitive paperwork and information, closely tracking your financial accounts, and using tools like security freezes whenever possible.